The Risks of Data Minimization

 The FTC Report’s point about increased risk from thieves also seems to be short sighted.
 Protecting data from deliberate attacks remains a technological challenge regardless of the amount or quality of data collected.
 While the scale of needed protections increases with more data collection, the scope of it does not.
 Companies need to protect data appropriately, but if it is able to protect a few terabytes for weeks, it should be able to protect a few petabytes for months.
-Remaining at the very edge of data security is fundamental to any company working with personal data, and holding on to more data for longer periods doesn’t change that.
+Remaining at the very edge of

 The report would also treat all data the same.
 Would health characteristics reported by glucose monitors or pacemakers be treated the same as climate information reported by in-home thermostats or meters reporting water usage?
 While the selling or sharing of some of this data with other organizations might create privacy issues for consumers, others would not.

 Perhaps the strongest counter to the FTC report, however, came from FTC commissioner Joshua Wright.
 In his dissenting statement to the FTC report,